ymolists/website/gitpod/docs/self-hosted/latest/getting-started.md

 ## Step 3: Configure DNS

 To install Gitpod you need a domain with a TLS certificate.
 The DNS setup to your domain needs to be configured such that it points to the ingress of your Kubernetes cluster.
-You need to configure your actual domain (say `example.com`) as well as the wildcard subdomains `*.example.com` as well as `*.ws.example.com`.
+You need to configure your actual domain (say `example.com`) as well as the wildcard subdomains `*.example.com` and `*.ws.example.com`.

 ## Step 4: Install Gitpod